-4.1 Any GC equipped with a column suitable for resolving blowing agent components is suitable for use.
-For example, if separating non-polar blowing agents, a 100 % dimethylpolysiloxane with 530-μm thick film and 30-m length is a reasonable selection.
-If separating polar blowing agents, a 50 % dipheny/50 % dimethyl polysiloxane column with 530-μm thick film and 30-m length is suitable.
+4.1 Any GC equipped with a column suitable for resolving blowing agent components can be used.
+For non-polar blowing agents, a column such as HP-1 with 530-μm thick film and 30-m length can be used.
+For polar blowing agents, a column such as HP-17 with 530-μm thick film and 30-m length can be used.
 Typical operating parameters for the GC are: